Loopring/loopring-web-v2/static/statistics/NFT_AirDrop_20220518.md

 **Loophead NFT Drop #3 Winners List**

-1. Being a Top 50 LP in 5 incentive AMM pools, a total of 250 winner addresses
+**1. Being a Top 50 LP in 5 incentive AMM pools, a total of 250 winner addresses**

 | accountId | address                                    |
 | --------- | ------------------------------------------ |